Staff

 EMAIL – (609) 924-8777 x 110

 Melissa Kuscin is the Program/Marketing Manager for the Arts Council of Princeton.
-She is responsible for designing inclusive and accessible arts and cultural programming for the Princeton area’s diverse populations, from our community’s Martin Luther King Jr. event and monthly poetry & spoken word open mics, as well as coordinating April ARTS & Princeton Porchfest.
+She is responsible for designing inclusive and accessible arts and cultural programming for our area’s diverse populations, from Princeton Porchfest, the Princeton Sketchbook Club, monthly poetry & spoken word open mic Story & Verse, as well as coordinating our art markets — Sauce for the Goose and the Princeton Art Bazaar — with ACP Artistic Director Maria Evans.

 IMG 6224 1